 - organic sugar or powdered jaggery as required

-- ¼ or ½ tsp of rock salt or black salt
+- ¼ or ½ teaspoon of rock salt (edible and food grade) or black salt

-- ¼ tsp black pepper powder (optional)
+- ¼ teaspoon black pepper powder (optional)

-- ½ tsp roasted cumin powder
+- ½ teaspoon roasted cumin powder

 - few mint leaves for garnishing